NuevoFoundation/workshops/content/english/sql_workshop/activity2/_index.md

 ---
-title: "Learn the WHERE Command"
+title: "Activity 2: Learn the WHERE Command"
 description: "Learn the WHERE command"
 date: 2020-07-16
 prereq: "SELECT command"